pivotal-cf/docs-cloudbees-cjoc/Jenkins.html.md

 ### Masters

 Client Masters, meant to be managed by CJOC, need to be manually attached.
-To create a client master you can click on "New Item" and select "Client Master".
+To create a client master, click **New Item** and select **Client Master**.

   ![Client Master Configuration]
   (/images/client-master.png)

 Once the client master is created on CJOC, you need to push the configuration to your standalone Jenkins Enterprise instance that you want to attach.
-You can do that by clicking on "Manage" in the client master dashboard.
+To do that, click **Manage** in the client master dashboard.

   ![Client Master Configuration]